ioannvlac-hub/currency-exchange/README.md

 Currency-Exchange-Server-Side is a server-side application built with Node.js and Express.js that provides real-time exchange rate data to users.
-The application fetches exchange rate data from the Open Exchange Rates API, and stores it in a MongoDB database.
+The application stores it in a MongoDB database.

 The API has multiple endpoints that can be used to fetch data for a specific currency, or for a list of currencies.
 Users can query the API for the latest exchange rate, or for a historical exchange rate for a specific date.
 The API also provides an endpoint to